kovart/forta-attack-simulation/README.md

 ## Description

-The agent detects the deployment of smart contracts containing an exploit function.
+The agent detects deployment of smart contracts containing an exploit function.

 Using [simulation based approach](https://forta.org/blog/attack-simulation/), the bot predicts the result of function execution within a local blockchain fork and tracks any changes in account balances,